cstockton/go-conv/README.md

   > ```

-### Converter Interfaces

-Each conversion function has an associated interface containing 	a single method with no arguments by the same name which returns the 	associated type.
-For example the Uint8() functions associated interface 	is defined as:

-  > Example:
-  > ```Go
-  > type Uint8Converter interface { Uint8() uint8 }
-  > ```

-Functions will first check if the underlying type implements the 	destination type interface.
-If so it will return the result of that 	without further modification.

-  > Example:
-  > ```Go
-  > type MyInt8 int8
-  > func (m MyInt8) Uint8() uint8 { return 42 }
-  > Int8(myInt8) // 0x2a instead of 0x80
-  > ```

-In addition all numeric types are grouped by the 	NumericConverter interface, this is grouped into a base Converter 	interface which combines all Converters into a single interface.

-  > Example:
-  > ```Go
-  >
-					type Converter interface {
-					  BoolConverter
-					  DurationConverter
-					  NumericConverter // Complex64Converter, ..., Float32Converter, ...Uint64Converter
-					  StringConverter
-					  TimeConverter
-					}
-  > ```

 ### Value

-Value is a minimal implementation of the Converter interface.
-It 	has a single field V of interface{} type which is passed by all 	Converter interface methods to the associated conversion functions.
+Value is a convenience struct for performing Conversion.
+It has a 	single field V of interface{} type which is passed to the associated 	conversion functions.

   > Example:
   > ```Go